-The scenery around Lake Burera is stunning with the backdrop of the Virungas, where Gorillas in the Mist was filmed © Ariadne Van Zandbergen, Africa Image Library
+The rainforest surrounding Lake Burera is prime gorilla-tracking territory © Ariadne Van Zandbergen, Africa Image Library

 Rwanda is the world’s premier gorilla-tracking destination.
 It was here, on the southern slopes of the Virungas, that the late Dian Fossey studied gorilla behaviour for almost 20 years, and on these very same bamboo-covered slopes that the acclaimed movie Gorillas in the Mist was shot in 1988.
 At that time, Rwanda was entrenched as the place to see mountain gorillas, and tourism had become its third main source of foreign revenue.
 All else being equal, that should have been the start of Rwanda’s emergence as a truly great ecotourism destination.
 Instead, the country was destabilised by a protracted civil war that started in 1990 and four years later reached its horrific climax: the 1994 genocide that claimed the lives of one-eighth of its population, and forced almost twice as many to flee into wretched makeshift refugee camps in Tanzania, Uganda or the Congo.